yutanagano/smark.nvim/README.md

     tree (e.g. marking a task complete will automatically mark all of its children as complete, and its parent as well if all its siblings are also complete)
-- Trigger auto-formatting of current list block around cursor with `<leader>lf`
+- Manually trigger the auto-formatting of the list block around the cursor with `<leader>lf`
 - Infers and updates indentation rules across the current list block when edits are made
 - Support for multi-line list item contents